NANTWICH has lost a claim to fame.

 building founded in 1899 as Willaston School.
 This later became St

 Joseph's - a rehabilitation school for under-privileged boys.
 It was

 taken over to become the Elim Pentecostal's national theological college

-in recent years, and now it is known as Regents Theological College.
+in recent years, and then it was known as Regents Theological College.

-Museum sought and received permission to go round the college and take
+Museum sought and received permission to go round the building and take

 photographs for its records.
 The pictures were taken by Nantwich